Tarsnap/tarsnap/pkg/DEBIAN.md

        the tarballs are identical with `sha256sum`.

-     - `tarsnap_X.Y.Z-R.debian.tar.gz`: this should have exactly the same contents as the `pkg/debian/` directory in the normal release tarball.
+     - `tarsnap_X.Y.Z-R.debian.tar.gz`: this should have exactly the same contents as the `pkg/debian/` directory in the normal release tarball, albeit with uid and gid set to 0.
 Unfortunately, `tar` does not sort files (by default), so we cannot use `sha256sum` or even the filesize to compare them (since the file order can change the compression).
-At the moment, the best method I have found for verifying the tarball are tools like `tardiff`, GNU tar's `--diff` or `--compare` options, or manually extracting the tarball and using `diff -r`.
+The most convenient methods are tools like `tardiff` or GNU tar's `--diff` or `--compare` options.
+However, we can use POSIX-compatible tar and
+       cmp:

+           T=tarsnap_X.Y.Z-R.debian.tar.gz
+           for F in `tar -tzf $T`; do tar -xzOf $T $F | cmp - pkg/$F; done

+       You should see:

+           cmp: pkg/debian/: Is a directory
+           cmp: pkg/debian/source/: Is a directory

-     - `tarsnap_X.Y.Z-R.dsc`: this contains package metadata and sha1 & sha256
-       sums of the above tarballs.
+     - `tarsnap_X.Y.Z-R.dsc`: this is a text file which contains package metadata and sha1 & sha256 sums of the above tarballs, and can be inspected manually.

 4. To distribute these packages, use the air-gapped package builder.